matyasselmeci/hpc-annex/work-order.md

 &nbsp;

-[] TODO: What does `htcondor job resources <job-ID>` report right now?
-(Does the command exist?)
-Does it need special handling for annex jobs?
+`htcondor job resources <job-ad>`

+This command exists but isn't documented in the output of `htcondor jobs`.
+If it doesn't work properly for annex jobs (I don't know why it wouldn't), it needs fixing.

 &nbsp;